Joshua Moody, Ph.D.

-Joshua Moody is an Environmental Restoration Expert at the Partnership for the Delaware Estuary.
+Joshua Moody, Ph.D. is the Restoration Programs Manager at the Partnership for the Delaware Estuary.
 In this role, he manages a variety of projects to meet the region’s restoration needs.
 This includes the Delaware Estuary Living Shoreline Initiative (DELSI).
 In addition, he develops the tools and methodologies to identify when and where restoration is appropriate.
 In addition, Moody studies the natural benefits of shellfish to make marshes healthier, shorelines stronger, and water cleaner.

 In 2017, Moody earned his Ph.D. in Earth and Environmental Science from Drexel University.
 He earned a master of science degree in Ecology from Rutgers University in 2012.
 He earned a bachelor of science degree in Biology from Temple University in 2008.
 In 2010, he earned a graduate certification in Geospatial Information Science (GIS) from Rutgers University.